DamonCharlesRoberts/damonroberts/content/home/skills.md

   icon = "python"
   icon_pack = "fab"
   name = "Python"
-  description = "Python can be quite fun.
-I use it to complete various tasks that are not suitable for R"
+  description = "Use Python for tasks not suitable in R. Looking to use it more often."

 +++